willow-ahrens/FinchSystemPaper/response.md

 Finch relies on multiple detailed parts that all interact.
 While each part is explained in detail, we agree with Reviewer B that an example would help relate the parts to the whole.
 We propose a new section which relates the disparate parts through a complete example of lowering.
 A complete draft is given in the appendix, and we summarize here:

 The `unfurl` function returns a Looplet nest describing the hierarchical structure of the outermost dimension of the tensor.
 Looplets were chosen for this purpose as a symbolic engine to ensure certain simplifications take place, but another symbolic system could have been used (e.g. polyhedral [102] or e-graph search [77]).
-We chose Looplets because they reliably process structured iterators, predictably eliminating zero regions, using faster lookups when avaliable, and utilizing repeated work.
+We chose Looplets because they reliably process structured iterators, predictably eliminating zero regions, using faster lookups when available, and utilizing repeated work.
 Here is an simplified definition of `unfurl` for a SparseList vector.

 ```
 unfurl(SubFiber(A.lvl::SparseList, pos)) = Thunk(